TULiberalArts/First-Year-Writing-Program/pages/resources.md

 # meta-data variables
 title: Resources
 description: >-
+  Explore English resources available to you at Temple University, such as the Library Course Guide, the Writing Center, the Center for Learning and Student Success, Disability Resources and Services, and the CARE Team.
 keywords: 'english courses, center for learning, writing center, disability resources care team'
 # custom variables
 sidebar: true